 Cable chain stitch is a very quick and versatile stitch which is interesting on its own or worked in combination with other stitches.

-You can also lace and thread this stitch or a bead can be stitched to the middle of each chain.
+You can also lace and thread this stitch with a contrasting yarn or a bead can be stitched to the middle of each chain.

 I hope you enjoy experimenting with this stitch.